 A copy of this permit must be kept by the permittee at the site of the permitted activity.

-This permit will become effective April 3, 2017.
+This permit will become effective mm/dd/yyyy.

-This permit and the authorization to discharge under the AgPDES shall expire at midnight, April 2, 2022.
+This permit and the authorization to discharge under the AgPDES shall expire at midnight, mm/dd/yyyy.